UltraMessaging/lbmct/README.md

 Users are invited to improve CT and submit pull requests.

-* Both normal and Connected Sources and Receivers can share the same context, and even the same transport sessions.
+* Both normal and Connected Sources and Receivers can share the same UM context, and even the same transport sessions.
 But see [Interoperability](#interoperability).

 ---

-## Limitations
+## Opportunities and Limitations

+Most of the limitations that follow could be implemented, with varying degrees of effort.

 * CT is not compatible with UM’s queuing features, including ULB.